JamJestJam/CodersSchool/STL/readme.md

 ### Queue functions

-`top` - get access to the last element in the queue `push` - add element to queue
+- `top` - Retrieve access to the last element in the queue.
+- `push` - Add an element to the queue.
-`push_range` - add multiple elements to queue `emplace` - construct an element and add it to the queue `pop` - remove the last element in the queue
+- `push_range` - Add multiple elements to the queue.
+- `emplace` - Construct an element and add it to the queue.
+- `pop` - Remove the last element in the queue.
-`swap` - change container elements
+- `swap` -  Exchange elements of the container.

 | Type              | `top`     | `push`    | `push_range`  | `emplace` | `pop`     | `swap`
 | :---:             | :---:     | :---:     | :---:         | :---:     | :---:     | :---: